Why doesn’t HCT take on Anglican Buildings?

 Neither – unlike the scheme for the Church of England which receives both.
 We have received generous grants from Historic England (which is ultimately funded by the Government) and the Heritage Lottery Fund, but we have to bid annually for these, case by case.

-Who looks after your buildings?
+Who looks after the buildings?

 Do you charge admission?